evhub/coconut/HELP.md

 ```
 which should display Coconut's command-line help.

-_Note: If you're having trouble installing Coconut, or if anything else mentioned in this tutorial doesn't seem to work for you, feel free to [ask for help on Gitter](https://gitter.im/evhub/coconut) and somebody will try to answer your question as soon as possible._
+_Note: If you're having trouble, or if anything mentioned in this tutorial doesn't seem to work for you, feel free to [ask for help on Gitter](https://gitter.im/evhub/coconut) and somebody will try to answer your question as soon as possible._

 ### No Installation